-For the first time you use the 6E, follow these steps to wet the sponge:
+For the first time you use the 6ES, follow these steps to wet the sponge:

 - 1. Go to the Cleaning Screen (from the Setup Screen press the Cleaning function key [2]). - 2.
-Press the Pump on function key [5] until the sponge is wet. - 3.
-Press the Pump off function key 🕫 after the sponge is completely wet.
+Press the Pump on function key ^{F5} until the sponge is wet. - 3.
+Press the Pump off function key after the sponge is completely wet.

-Using a water bottle is an alternative way of wetting the sponge, but this method ensures that the water line is full in addition to wetting the sponge.
+Using a water bottle is an alternative way of wetting the sponge, but the method described above ensures that the water line is full in addition to wetting the sponge.